-Meet La Fonda on the Plaza
+Meet The Only Hotel on the Historic Santa Fe Plaza

 LA FONDA’S CENTENNIAL SPEAKER SERIES